patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

 ```

 ### Width modifiers usage
+Width modifiers control the width of the columns.
+To control the responsive behavior of the table at different screen widths, see [responsive table behavior](#responsive-table-behavior).

 | Class | Applied to | Outcome |
 | -- | -- | -- |